cmchap/Obsidian-Plot/README.md

 - Create plots using Observable Plot's intuitive API
 - Transform and manipulate data using D3.js
-- Full JavaScript environment for data processing
+- A JavaScript environment for data processing
 - Customizable styling and layout options
-- Responsive SVG output

 ## Installation